dreamportdev/Osdev-Notes/GDT.md

 mov %ax, %ss
 ```

-Changing CS (code segment) is a little trickier, as it cant be written to directly, instead it requires a far jump:
+Changing CS (code segment) is a little trickier, as it can't be written to directly, instead it requires a far jump:
 ```
 #at&t syntax